timas130/PlayerLocatorPlus/README.md

   Default: `true`
 - `mobHeadsHide`: Whether wearing a mob/player head hides players from the locator.
 The exact list can be edited with a datapack by changing `data/player-locator-plus/tags/item/hiding_equipment.json` (see default [here](https://github.com/timas130/PlayerLocatorPlus/blob/main/src/main/resources/data/player-locator-plus/tags/item/hiding_equipment.json)).
 Default: `true`
 - `invisibilityHides`: Whether being invisible hides players from the locator.
 Default: `true`
+- `colorMode`: How to determine the color of the markers.
+Vanilla waypoints always override this setting.
+Available modes:
+  - `UUID` (default): Assign a random color based on the UUID of the player.
+  - `TEAM_COLOR`: Use the color of the player's team (or white)
+  - `CUSTOM`: Allow every player to assign a color with the `/plp color` command
+  - `CONSTANT`: Everyone has the same color from the `constantColor` option
+- `constantColor`: Color used when `colorMode` is `CONSTANT`.
+Default: `0xFFFFFF` (white)
+- `allowVanillaLocatorBar`: Allow sending waypoint to vanilla players without the mod.
+Default: `true`

 Client parameters: